UC Santa Cruz

 From building more efficient solar cells to researching personalized care for cancer patients, UC Santa Cruz's focus is on improving our planet and the lives of all its inhabitants.

-Perhaps that is one of the reasons why UC Santa Cruz was recently ranked first in the world for research influence by the Times Higher Education World University Rankings, and second in the U.S. among colleges and universities under 50 years old.
+Perhaps that is one of the reasons why UC Santa Cruz was recently ranked second in the world for research influence by the Times Higher Education World University Rankings, and why U.S. News & World Report rated us as the second highest-ranked public university among top best value universities.

 The academic programs at UC Santa Cruz are challenging and rigorous, and many of them are in newer fields that focus on interdisciplinary thinking.
 At UC Santa Cruz, many undergraduates across the disciplines conduct and publish research and scholarly work, working closely with faculty on innovative projects.
 UCSC's distinctive 10 residential colleges, each with its own intellectual theme, also provide academic offerings, student advising, and writing-intensive core courses that are required for freshmen.